eichith/pyLabLib-cam-control/docs/expanding.rst

 Payload description has 3 fields.
 First, ``"nbytes"`` specifies the total payload size in bytes.
 In the example above it states that this message is followed by ``13107200`` bytes of binary data.
 Next ,``"dtype"`` specifies the binary data format in the standard `numpy format <https://numpy.org/doc/stable/reference/arrays.dtypes.html>`__.
 Here ``"<u2"`` means that the data is 2-byte unsigned integer withe the little-endian byte order (the system default).
 Finally, ``"shape"`` specifies the shape of the result, i.e., dimensions along each axis when it is represented as a multidimensional array.
 In the example the shape is ``[100, 256, 256]``, which means a 3D 100x256x256 array.
 In this particular reply the first axis is the frame index and the other 2 are the frame axes, i.e., the data contains 100 of 256x256 frames.

 The streaming is done through requests, which means that it requires an intermediate buffer to store the frames between these requests (similar to, e.g., camera frame buffer).
-Hence, one first need to setup this buffer using ``"stream/buffer/setup"`` command, and then request the frames with ``"stream/buffer/read"`` command:
+Hence, one first need to setup this buffer using ``"stream/buffer/setup"`` command, and then request the frames with ``"stream/buffer/read"`` command.
+Note that the frames buffers are separate for each server connection.
+This means that as soon as you close the socket, the buffer will be removed.
+Hence, to use the streaming functionality, you need to keep the same connection opened continuously.

 - ``"stream/buffer/setup"``: setup the streaming buffer or clear it if it is already set up